UWMadisonUcomm/devblog/_posts/2013-10-4-grunt-build-tool.markdown

 ## How to get started with Grunt
 Read Grunt's [Getting Started](http://gruntjs.com/getting-started) guide to learn how to install Grunt and get up and running.
 You'll need [Node.js](http://nodejs.org/).

-## Example Project ##
+## Example Project

 Let's run through a very simple example web project.
 The example code can be found here:

 [https://github.com/UWMadisonUcomm/grunt-simple-example](https://github.com/UWMadisonUcomm/grunt-simple-example)

 Our project consists of a few javascript libraries, and an application javascript file.
-We also have a Less stylesheet that will pull in some other CSS libraries.
+We also have a LESS stylesheet that will pull in some other CSS libraries.
 We'll be "compiling" all of this down to two minified production ready assets in the assets/ folder.
 The structure looks like this:

 ```xml
 -- src/